rodrigoprimo/social-connect/readme.txt

 == Screenshots ==

-1. **Register** - On the registration form, buttons for 3rd party services are provided.
+1. **Login** - on the login and registration form, buttons for 3rd party services are provided.
+2. **Comment** - buttons for 3rd party services are also provided on the comment form.

 == Changelog ==

+= 0.7 =
+* Social Connect widget can now be customised
+* l10n implemented
+* Polish translation.

 = 0.6 =
 * Fixing 'email_exists' bug